wkwong88/GettingCleaningData/CodeBook.md

 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data, and 30% the test data.

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

+For each record it is provided:

+* An identifier of the subject who carried out the experiment.
+* Its activity label.
+* Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+* Triaxial Angular velocity from the gyroscope.
+* A 561-feature vector with time and frequency domain variables.